 Guild Wars: Eye of the North introduces Gadd, a vitriolic and insufferable genius who is unrelentingly hard on his son, Vekk.
 Vekk declares he'd sooner push Gadd off a bridge if they didn't need Gadd's help.
 Not long after, Gadd is killed during battle and a grieving Vekk scatters his ashes from a bridge.

-A possible In-Universe moment can happen in Fallout New Vegas.
+A possible In-Universe moment can happen in Fallout: New Vegas.
 In Old World Blues, the toaster says that "Soon the world will burn in nuclear fire, again!"
-You can't help but laugh as the Toaster is Ax Crazy yet harmless (because he is a toaster).
-Then, Lonesome Road comes along, and the Big Bad try to launch nuclear missiles at the NCR/Legion/Mojave depending on your relations with all the factions in the Mojave.
-Whether the nukes hit the Legion/NCR/Both or aren't launched depends on your choices.
+You can't help but laugh as the Toaster is Ax-Crazy yet harmless (because he is a toaster).
+Then, Lonesome Road comes along, and the Big Bad try to launch nuclear missiles at the NCR/Legion/general Mojave depending on your relations with all the factions in the Mojave, and you get to pick if and where they're launched.

 It was already forshadowed by the NCR soldiers who wished for a Nuclear Winter rather than patrolling in the Mojave in a fruitless march.

 Record Of Agarest War 2 has it, of all the events that you can find in the game, in the third generation Hot Springs Episode.
 Normally a Hot Springs Episode is pretty funny in this series until Jude just had to say (in a joking manner at that point) that his father Jainus who's in heaven be at peace while Jainus tells him that he heard that and point out that he's not dead.
 This is just before Jainus' Heroic Sacrifice when they get surrounded by monsters who were attracted to Chaos' power leaking out from Grey.
 You can even watch it again at the Event Gallery and it just feels uncomfortable watching that entire scene again and knowing what's about to happen.